R. Kelly avoids lengthy add-on to 30-year prison sentence

 Kelly did not make a statement in court prior to the sentencing decision, heeding the advice of his lawyer, Jennifer Bonjean, to stay quiet while they appeal both his Chicago and New York convictions.

-“It’s the right outcome,” Bonjean said.
+“It’s the right outcome,” Bonjean said of the sentence after the hearing ended.
 “The judge was reasonable.
 He, I think, took into account both sides and ultimately was fair.”

 The U.S. Attorney in Chicago, John Lausch, conceded that prosecutors were disappointed Kelly didn’t receive more consecutive prison time.
 But he added, “Twenty years is a significant sentence, and we are happy that that was imposed in this case.”

-The judge said at the outset of the hearing that he did not accept the government’s contention that Kelly used fear to woo underage girls for sex, a determination that was important in deciding whether to extend Kelly’s current term sigificantly.
+The judge said at the outset of Thursday’s hearing that he did not accept the government’s contention that Kelly used fear to woo underage girls for sex, a determination that was important in deciding whether to extend Kelly’s current term significantly.

 “The (government’s) whole theory of grooming, was sort of the opposite of fear of bodily harm,” the judge told the court.
 “It was the fear of lost love, lost affections (from Kelly)’. … It just doesn’t seem to me that it rises to the fear of bodily harm.”